LA Monster

 "LA Monster" is an unreleased song by American rapper Kanye West.
 It was originally intended for West's ninth studio album, Jesus Is King (2019), and was played at multiple listening parties for it.
 Though it was teased on multiple track listings for the album, the song failed to make the finished record.
 West's lyrics criticize the city of Los Angeles, alleging that its streets are run by Satan.

 West brought back "LA Monster" for Jesus Is King Part II, a collaborative album between West and American record producer Dr. Dre.
-It leaked online in March 2020, following the song "Up from the Ashes" being leaked in February.
-The album was leaked in September 2023, with "LA Monster" featuring a verse from American rapper ASAP Ferg.
+It leaked online in March 2020, with a later version that features American rapper ASAP Ferg leaking in September 2023.
+Elements of "LA Monster" were repurposed by American rapper the Game for a song of the same name in August 2026.

 Background and recording

 West previewed "LA Monster" at several listening parties for Jesus Is King.

 In August 2019, American rapper Kanye West's then-wife, American media personality Kim Kardashian, announced that her husband's ninth album would be titled Jesus Is King.
 On September 27, West held a listening party for the album at the Fox Theatre in Detroit, Michigan, where "LA Monster" was played.
 That same day, Kardashian shared a tracklist for the album via Twitter, which included the song as the album's sixth track.
 On September 29, the listening party in New York City altered the order of the track list, making "LA Monster" the eighth song played out of ten.
 During the listening party, West announced the song's title as "Ugliest Nightmare".
 Jesus Is King was released on October 25, 2019, with the song being cut from its final track listing.

 On November 18, 2019, West announced on Twitter that he was working with American record producer Dr. Dre on a sequel collaborative project, entitled Jesus Is King Part II.
 In March 2020, the reworked "LA Monster", intended for this album, leaked online, featuring co-production and mixing by Dr. Dre.
 Another Jesus Is King Part II track, "Up from the Ashes", had previously leaked online in February 2020.
 The full album leaked in its entirety on September 23, 2023, with "LA Monster" containing a verse from American rapper ASAP Ferg.